rikilega/project-1/README.md

 ## Purpose of This Work:

 Accessibility is improved by the changes made to the html and css files.
-By completing this challenge I was able improve my understanding of html and css syntax and implement learnings from the past week and hone my resource finding skills.
+By completing this challenge I was able improve my understanding of html and css syntax, implement learnings from the past week and hone my resource finding skills.

 ## Usage: